ThomasTavernier/Improve-Crunchyroll/infos/en/description.md

 Improve Crunchyroll can:
  - Make the video player bigger (2 mods)
- - Take all window in fullsreen
+ - Take all window in fullscreen
- - Skippings buttons/shortcut for intros, recaps, outros... (subtitles based, won't be flawless)
+ - Skipping's buttons/shortcut for intros, recaps, outros... (subtitles based, won't be flawless)
  - Dark Theme
  - Control video playback speed in the existing player settings
  - Mark episode/entire series as watched/not watched